OT-Net: A Reusable Neural Optimal Transport Solver: Experiments

 \subsubsection{Quality Evaluation of Generative Image}

 To evaluate the performance of our algorithm used for image generation, we perform quantitative and qualitative experiments.
-Fréchet Inception Distance (FID) was proposed by Heusel et al. \cite{heusel2017gansfid} to use quantify the quality of generated samples.
+Fréchet Inception Distance (FID) was proposed by Heusel et al. \cite{heusel2017gansfid} to quantify the quality of generated samples.

 Depending on its calculation formula, the FID scores are reported in Tab. \ref{table:fid}, and statistics of various GANs come from Ref. \cite{An2020AEOT,hoshen2018non,lucic2018gans}.
 The results of the AE-OT and our model are obtained under the same Encoder-Decoder architecture.
-It reveals that our method achieves the best scores.
+We have re-optimized the AE-OT model and achieved better results than those presented in table 2 of AE-OT~\cite{An2020AEOT}.
+Through fine-tuning the model and adjusting hyperparameters, we achieved a lower FID score compared to AE-OT.
+Note that the key idea of this paper is to introduce a reusable method for OT computation.
+The integration of this method with generation, color transfer, and domain adaption aims to exemplify the scalability and efficacy of the proposed algorithm.

 Furthermore, we provide \textbf{qualitative comparisons} between our method and various GAN models.
-Fig. \ref{figure:cifar10} $\sim$ Fig. \ref{figure:celeba} depict visual comparisons between random samples generated by our model and the reported results of other models.
+Fig. \ref{figure:cifar10} $\sim$ Fig. \ref{figure:celeba} depict visual comparisons between images generated by our model and the reported results of other models.
 From the visual results, the generative images produced by our proposed method are of better quality compared to other models.
 Moreover, the generated face images are not blurred or mixed.

-In addition to the aforementioned results, our algorithm is compared with other neural network-based algorithms.
+In addition to the aforementioned results, our algorithm is compared with other neural network-based OT algorithms.
 Namely, Makkuva et al. \cite{Makkuva2020} proposes a new framework called OT-ICNN, which utilizes Input Convex Neural Networks to estimate the gradient of a convex function as an OT map; Rout et al. \cite{Rout2021} present an end-to-end algorithm (OTM) for fitting OT map with quadratic cost.
 Results are shown in Fig. \ref{figure:NNOT}, where we can observe that the generated image results of OT-ICNN and OTM exhibit mode mixing, whereas our algorithm does not.
 Moreover, we display the latent space interpolation between the generated samples in Fig. \ref{figure:interpolation}, which also shows our model can avoid mode mixture.